OneAndOnlyWisp/ArchMate/README.md

 # ArchMate
+Arch linux from terminal to working dektop system automation tool.
-Under developent, not working for now.
-Later on use at your own risk.
+Under development for now.
+Use at your own risk.

+Working features:
-- Arch linux from terminal to working dektop system automation tool
+- Change kernel from default to lts or reverse
+- Install CPU drivers (Microcode, CPU Graphics)
+- Install GPU drivers (Nvidia, Radeon)

-- Will be capeable of reading config files.
+Will be implemented:
+- ?Usermanagement?
+- Desktop install
+- Custom Apps install
+- Read from premade config file

 ## Prerequisites